Barings LLC

-Barings LLC is a global investment management firm owned by Massachusetts Mutual Life Insurance Company (MassMutual).
-It operates as a subsidiary of MassMutual Financial Group, a diversified financial services organization.
+Barings LLC is an American alternative investment management firm.
+It operates as a subsidiary of MassMutual Financial Group, a diversified financial services organization, with a minority investment from MS&AD Insurance Group, a Japanese insurance company.

-As of September 30, 2025 Barings held US$470+ billion in assets under management.
+As of June 30, 2026 Barings held US$502+ billion in assets under management.
 Barings has over 2,000 professionals and 34 offices around the globe.

 Services

-Barings is a global asset management firm that works with institutional, insurance and intermediary clients to provide excess returns across public and private markets in fixed income, real assets and capital solutions.
+Barings is a global alternative asset manager that partners with institutional, insurance, and wealth clients, and supports leading businesses with flexible financing solutions.
+The firm seeks to deliver excess returns by leveraging its global scale and capabilities across credit, real assets, capital solutions and emerging markets.

 History

 Barings, originally established as a firm of merchants and merchant bankers, was formed in London in 1762.

 In the 1950s, Barings realised the potential of asset management and set up its own investment department in 1955.
 Clients were corporate clients, sovereign connections, pension funds and charitable institutions.
 In the 1970s, Barings expanded this business internationally with offices in the Far East, North America and Europe.

 In 1989, Barings combined all of its asset management activities within Baring Asset Management Limited, headquartered in London.

 In 1995, Barings Bank, the oldest investment bank in Britain, collapsed as a result of unauthorised trading by its head derivatives trader in Singapore, Nick Leeson, who was imprisoned for six and a half years in Singapore.
 It was then bought for £1 by ING Group, a Dutch bank.

 In March 2005, Baring Asset Management was split and Massachusetts Mutual Life Insurance Company (MassMutual) acquired Baring Asset Management's investment management activities and the rights to use the Baring Asset Management name.
 Northern Trust acquired Baring Asset Management’s Financial Services Group.

 In September 2016, MassMutual merged Babson Capital Management, Wood Creek Capital Management, Cornerstone Real Estate Advisers, and Baring Asset Management to form Barings.